myrmlbst/myrmlbst/README.md

 - 🐍 Python, NumPy, TensorFlow
 - 📄 Currently learning more frameworks for AI and machine learning

-> Some additional technologies I've delved in on the side: C++, C#, .NET, MySQL, Swift
+> Some additional technologies I've delved in on the side: MIPS Assembly Language, C++, C#, .NET, MySQL, Swift